Tree, Poison Flat, Carson Iceberg Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Yellow Flower

 Pete and Jason in the Meiss Roadless Area Pete and Jason's Trail Dog

 Pete and Jason.
+Cool Dudes.
 Had a nice break with these guys.
 I had plenty of food, and therefore plenty of time to get to Showers Lake.
-They had the remainder of their trail pouch, and were on their way out.
-We had a smoke and they left their pouch with me.
-Pete and Jason's Trail Dog packed for action, heading back to Echo Summit from an overnight at Showers Lake.

-See Peter and Jason Showers Lake Images
+Peter and Jason Showers Lake Images

-Backpacker's tip from the trail: Nature's Fine Kindling
+Backpacker's tip from the Trail

 Pete and Jason's Fire tip